asbou45115/ascii_generator/README.md

 ## Features
 - Load one or multiple images at once.
 - Render ASCII art previews in real time.
-- Adjust upscale resolution: choose from presets or enter custom width/height.
+- Adjust up/downscale resolution: choose from presets or enter custom width/height.
 - Adjust edge detection sensitivity using a slider or numeric input.
 - Save rendered ASCII images to a folder of your choice.
    - Or print as ASCII text